Computer Shuts Off - Fix This Windows Computer Reboot Problem

 Burning ISO

-Click the Microsfot Windows Vista start menu button.
-Type “System Restore” into a search box.
-Select “System Restore”.
+You will want to click the Microsfot Windows Vista operating system start menu button.
+Then you can type System Restore into a search box.
+Select System Restore.

 Choose one that you think is before you were having problems with Microsoft Office.
-There might be a “Show restore points older than 5 days” check box.
+There might be a Show restore points older than 5 days check box.
 Selecting that check box will show more restore points if available.

 This will begin the Microsoft windows system restore process.
 Your computer will automatically get rebooted.
 Hopefully, this will fix your Microsoft Office problem.